Mohit-magic64/social-influence-gnn/social-influence-gnn/REPORT.md

 The GNN's value tracks how structural the mechanism is.
 In regime A it ties a well-tuned logistic regression.
 In regime B it wins on every seed.
 The architecture never changed.
 The world did.

-And even when it wins, it picks up under a fifth of what was on the table.
-The oracle says +0.032 AUC of structural signal exists in regime B. The model gets +0.0056.
+And even when it wins, it picks up about a sixth of what was on the table.
+The oracle says +0.032 AUC of structural signal exists in regime B. The model gets +0.0052.

 That gap is not a tuning failure.
 Counting connected components among active neighbours is a global property of the induced subgraph, and a 2-layer message-passing network provably cannot compute it.
 This is the 1-Weisfeiler-Lehman expressiveness ceiling (Xu et al., 2019).
 A GNN can learn that a user's active neighbours are mutually connected, which is a local redundancy signal that correlates with diversity.
 It cannot learn the component count itself.
-Most of the missing 82% is that.
+Most of the missing 84% is that.

 The unsupervised embeddings are close to useless here at 0.54 AUC.
 Graph position with no action state says almost nothing about whether someone adopts.
 That is the expected result and worth saying plainly rather than burying.